owasp-cloud-security/owasp-cloud-security/README.md

 * In progress - People are actively working on these issues
 * Review - These issues have been completed and require peer review from the community

+Issues have to be added to a project first, then triaged to the backlog.
 There is no Done column as this is handled by closing the issues.

-For more information on Kanban boards, see the [Wikipedia article](https://en.wikipedia.org/wiki/Kanban_(development))
+For more information on Google projects, see the [Github documentation](https://help.github.com/articles/about-project-boards/).

 ## Creating pull requests (PRs)